Yarn crafts always make for fun crafts for the kids. Make this easy yarn apple craft for some simple kid-made Fall decor!

 Before popping them in the oven, George gave another shake of glitter to all the apples!
 They’re extra sparkly!

-I think they ended up in the oven for about 4 hours.
+I think they ended up in the oven for about 4 hours total.

-Once they were dry on the top, I popped them out of the muffin tin [easier said than done, I need to remember to line them with wax paper!
-There's a helpful tip!] and flipped them over on a sheet pan to put back in the oven for a little bit longer.
+Once they were dry on the top, I popped them out of the muffin tin and flipped them over on a sheet pan to put back in the oven for a little bit longer.

 The apple tree craft we made would be great with this craft!